wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    Resolvers that follow this recommendation will have a more consistent view of the namespace".

-   To reduce non-existent queries sent to authoritative DNS servers, this restriction could be relaxed, as follows:
+   This document relaxes this this restriction, as follows:

    +--------------------------------------------------------------+
    |  Once the records are validated, DNSSEC enabled full-service |